What Is Rapid Prototyping? Methods, Materials, and Steps

 Machined Surface Finishes

 CNC machining in rapid prototyping involves various surface finishing processes.
 Surface finish of a prototype is essential for its appearance and its workability; for example, a prototype with a smoother surface finish will show less friction compared to a matte finish.
-These are selected depending upon the required surface properties.
+These are selected depending on the required surface properties.
 Here are some surface finishes:

 - Bead Blasting